lil-lab/touchdown/README.md

 ## Reproducing the results
 The Touchdown tasks are reproduced by Harsh et al (2020).
-For more details, please refer to the paper [Retouchdown: Adding Touchdown to StreetLearn as a Shareable Resource for Language Grounding Tasks in Street View](https://arxiv.org/pdf/2001.03671.pdf) and code [VALAN: Vision and Language Agent Navigation](https://github.com/google-research/valan).
+For more details, please refer to the paper [Retouchdown](https://arxiv.org/pdf/2001.03671.pdf) and code [VALAN](https://github.com/google-research/valan).

 ## License